Banani-Rath/azure-devops-server-docs-pr/docs/index.md

                                                         </div>
                                                         <div class="cardText">
                                                             <h3>Azure Pipelines (Build and Release)</h3>
-															<p>Manage CI/CD to deploy your code with high-performance pipelines that work with any language, platform, and cloud. </p>
+															<p>Manage CI/CD to deploy your code by using high-performance pipelines that work with any language, platform, and cloud.</p>
                                                         </div>
                                                     </div>
                                                 </div>